Ray P. Authement College of Sciences

 - School of Geosciences (pdf)

 Established in 1974, the Ray P. Authement College of Sciences is dedicated to the advancement of scientific knowledge through research and to the extension of the scientific heritage through teaching.
-In the 2017-18 academic year, the College will offer 8 B.S. degrees (Biology, Chemistry, Computer Science, Environmental Science, Geology, Informatics, Mathematics, and Physics), 7 M.S. degrees (Biology, Computer Science, Environmental Resource Science (beginning in the fall semester of 2017), Geology, Informatics (beginning in the spring semester of 2018), Mathematics, and Physics), and 3 Ph.D. degrees (Biology, Computer Science, and Mathematics).
+In the 2017-18 academic year, the College will offer 8 B.S. degrees (Biology, Chemistry, Computer Science, Environmental Science, Geology, Informatics, Mathematics, and Physics), 7 M.S. degrees (Biology, Computer Science, Environmental Resource Science, Geology, Informatics, Mathematics, and Physics), and 3 Ph.D. degrees (Biology, Computer Science, and Mathematics) and a fourth degree (Ph.D. in Earth and Energy Sciences) scheduled to begin in 2019.
 Additionally, the College houses pre-professional programs in medicine, dentistry, veterinary medicine, physical therapy, and pharmacy and oversees the program in Military Science.

-The Ray P. Authement College of Sciences is a top-notch research college that compares favorably with the best Colleges of Sciences among universities located throughout the Gulf States region as evidenced by the quality and number of peer-reviewed publications, externallyfunded grants, and graduate placements.
-The three doctoral departments in the College of Sciences are nationally ranked by the National Science Foundation (Herd Data Report 2015) as 53rd Computer Science, 80th Mathematics and 111th Biology.
+The Ray P. Authement College of Sciences is a top-notch research college that compares favorably with the best Colleges of Sciences among universities located throughout the Gulf States region as evidenced by the quality and number of peer-reviewed publications, externally funded grants, and graduate placements.
+The three doctoral departments in the College of Sciences are nationally ranked by the National Science Foundation (Higher Education Research and Development Data Report 2016) as 58th in Computer Science, 80th in Mathematics and 105th in Biology.
 What makes the Ray P. Authement College of Sciences so strong?
 We believe that the Ray P. Authement College of Sciences is outstanding primarily because it brings together world-class research and teaching faculty, dedicated staff and highly-motivated students all of whom possess a passion to understand the workings of the world and the universe.
-This report details accomplishments by the academic/research units of the Ray P. Authement College of Sciences from 2011 through 2016.
+This report details accomplishments by the academic/research units of the Ray P. Authement College of Sciences from 2012 through 2017.
 In 2010, elements within the College shifted rather dramatically, resulting in a dynamic mix both of new challenges and exciting opportunities.

 The impacts of budget cuts resulted in approximately a 6% decrease in the total number of faculty members in the College.
 Despite a reduction in the number of faculty members, the overall professional and academic productivity of the Ray P. Authement College of Sciences remained at very high levels, indicating enhanced production and efficiency of our faculty on a per capita basis.
 To elaborate, even though scholarly activity and funding awards remained steady in absolute terms, individual faculty research production increased.
 This productivity demonstrated the dedication and commitment of our faculty to the College's teaching and research mission.

-As shown in the bar chart and pie chart in Figure 1, the total number of faculty members in the College currently stands at 128 (as of August 31, 2016), indicating that the College has, in the last year, nearly recovered to its pre-2010 size.
-This encouraging trend will enhance the ability of our College to continue to make significant contributions to the university’s mission of research, teaching, mentoring of students, and public outreach.
+As shown in the bar chart and pie chart in Figure 2, the total number of faculty members in the College currently stands at 130 (as of August 31, 2017), indicating that the College has, in the last year, nearly recovered to its pre-2010 size.
+This encouraging trend will enhance the ability of our College to continue to make significant contributions to the University's mission of research, teaching, mentoring of students, and public outreach.

-The stacked bar chart in Figure 2 (top) shows the number of Ray P. Authement College of Sciences faculty, relative to the number of UL Lafayette faculty outside the College.
-It is worth noting that, despite the fact that the Ray P. Authement College of Sciences faculty comprise only 20% of the total UL Faculty, on average, the research publications, grant awards, and graduate student graduation are substantial.
+In Figure 3, the top stacked bar chart shows the number of Ray P. Authement College of Sciences faculty, relative to the number of UL Lafayette faculty outside the College.
+It is worth noting that, despite the fact that the Ray P. Authement College of Sciences faculty comprise only 25% of the total UL Faculty, on average, the research publications, grant awards, and graduate student graduation are substantial.

-The chart in Figure 3 shows the total number of students taught in lecture, laboratory, and field classes in the Ray P. Authement College of Sciences for the Academic Years 2011-2012 through 2015-2016.
+The chart in Figure 4 shows the total number of students taught in lecture, laboratory, and field classes in the Ray P. Authement College of Sciences for the Academic Years 2012-2013 through 2016-2017.
 Currently, our faculty are teaching classrooms and laboratories, and field courses containing more than 40,000 students each year, approximately one-fourth of the total number of students taught across the university.
-Notice that student enrollment in classes offered by the college is increasing.

-The two charts in Figure 4 illustrate enrollment of undergraduate majors and total enrollments (i.e., of undergraduate majors and graduate students), respectively, for fall semesters during the period January 1, 2011 through December 31, 2016.
-Current trends suggest a continued increase in undergraduate students majoring in a science with the five-year growth rate at 2.25%.
-The data suggest an even faster growth rate occurred since 2014.
-Over this period, 303 students, on average, were enrolled in graduate programs within the College of Sciences.
-Because we are launching new graduate programs, we anticipate considerable growth in graduate enrollment once the new degree programs are implemented.
+The two charts in Figure 5 illustrate enrollment of undergraduate majors and total enrollments (i.e., of undergraduate majors and graduate students), respectively, for fall semesters during the period January 1, 2012 through December 31, 2017.
+Current trends suggest a continued increase in undergraduate students majoring in a science.
+The data suggest a faster growth rate occurred since 2014.
+Over this period, 309 students, on average, were enrolled in graduate programs within the College of Sciences.
+Because we are launching new graduate programs, we anticipate considerable growth in graduate enrollment once all of the new degree programs are implemented.

 The Ray P. Authement College of Sciences expects to grow in the next few years.
 Undergraduate enrollment is steadily increasing.
 Graduate enrollment will increase as we add new graduate degree programs and add new faculty.
 In the workforce, demand for STEM graduates is expected to increase.
 This expectation is supported in part by a recent blog post in The New York Times, entitled "The Rising Value of a Science Degree," by Motoko Rich, October 20, 2011 (see http://economix.blogs.nytimes.com/2011/10/20/the-rising-value-of-a-scien...).
 Specifically, the article cites a study by the Georgetown University Center on Education and the Workforce, indicating that professions that depend heavily on knowledge and training learned in science, technology, engineering, and mathematics, are growing at a fast rate second only to that for professions in health-care.